Dense 3D Face Correspondence: Experimental Setup

 \subsection{Evaluation Criteria}

+Figure~\ref{fig:morph} shows qualitative results of our dense correspondence algorithm.
+The smooth transition between different faces is indicative of accurate correspondences~\cite{zhang2008,kraevoy2004}.
+We have included a video of morphings in the supplementary material.

-One of the major challenges in evaluating the results of shape-correspondence algorithms is the absence of an objective evaluation technique.
-For real life data, the main reason for this challenge is the unavailability of the ground-truth shape correspondence~\cite{munsell2008}.
-A solution to this problem is the use of synthetic dataset where correspondences are known a priori.
-We used the synthetic 3D face dataset as ground truth for our evaluations and to the best of our knowledge, this is the first time synthetic 3D face images have been used to evaluate results of a dense correspondence algorithm in terms of mean localization error of the corresponded points.
-For the real life data sets, reporting the localization error over densely corresponding points is not practical because it is humanly not feasible to annotate thousands of unique ground truth landmarks on each face.
-Hence in this case, we report the mean localization error over a sparse set of anthropometric landmarks and compare the results with the state-of-the-art automatic landmark detecting algorithms.
+Objective evaluation of dense correspondence algorithms on real data is difficult due to the unavailability of the ground-truth shape correspondences~\cite{munsell2008}.
+One solution is to use synthetic data where correspondences are known a priori.
+We used the synthetic 3D face dataset as ground truth for our evaluations.
+To the best of our knowledge, this is the first time synthetic 3D face images have been used to evaluate results of a dense correspondence algorithm in terms of mean localization error of the correspondences. {This dataset and protocol was also used to evaluate the efficacy of individual modules of our algorithm.}

-Objective measures for evaluating the dense correspondence accuracy together with the deformable model fitting algorithm is its application to face recognition and gender classification.
-Results on these applications are expected to be better when the underlying models have accurate dense correspondences.
+In the case of real data, the accuracy of the dense correspondence can be measured together with the deformable model fitting algorithm by measuring the accuracy of landmark localization and face recognition.
+Results are expected to be better when the underlying models have accurate dense correspondences.
 Hence, we used our dense correspondence models and fitting algorithm in these applications and evaluated the results.

-Furthermore, the correspondence quality can be subjectively evaluated by inspecting the morph between faces.
-A smooth transition between corresponding faces is indicative of accurate correspondences~\cite{zhang2008,kraevoy2004}.
-Figure~\ref{fig:morph} shows the qualitative results of our dense correspondence algorithm.
-Smooth transition of one face to the other indicates high quality dense correspondences between the 3D faces.
+In all tables, we have highlighted the best and the second best result in that category.
+Note that the main focus of this paper is to propose a dense 3D face correspondence algorithm.
+Experiments on landmark localization and face recognition have been carried out to validate the accuracy of the correspondences.

+We create separate dense correspondence models from the FRGCv2, Bosphorus and BU3DFE datasets and denote them with K3DM$_{FR}$, K3DM$_{BO}$ and K3DM$_{BU}$ respectively.
+We compare our results to the Basel Face Model (BFM) proposed by Paysan et al.~\cite{paysan2009}. {We also establish dense correspondence using our NICP variant for densifying the initial keypoints based feature matches (see Section~\ref{sect:altmethod}).
+The algorithm is initialized by the correspondences found in Section~\ref{sect:FEM} and the variant is referred as K3DM-NICP.}